-This is also a reason why a bell is rung by a priest, pujari, while doing the arati ceremony.
-Ringing the bell, blowing the conch, and engaging in the kirtanas or singing holy songs, are all ways to worship the Lord and keep away all inauspicious and irrelevant noises and thoughts that might disturb or distract the worshipers from their devotions and inner peace.
+This is also a reason why a bell is rung by a priest, pujari while doing the arati ceremony.
+Ringing the bell, blowing the conch, and engaging in the kirtan or singing holy songs, are all ways to worship the Lord and keep away all inauspicious and irrelevant noises and thoughts that might disturb or distract the worshipers from their devotions and inner peace.

 The arati ceremony is the offering of a ghee lamp to the Deity or object of respect.
 These lamps usually have five or more flames on them.
 Arati is performed in the temples to the Deities several times a day.
 It is also offered to special guests and holy saints.
-It is also accompanied with ringing a bell, singing or playing musical instruments.
+It is also accompanied by ringing a bell, singing, or playing musical instruments.

 This is a gesture of accepting the light of knowledge, and the light which revealed the Lord.
 We use the lamp to light the form of the Lord who is in fact the source of all light.
 This was particularly significant before there was electricity and when temples were lit by lamps.
 The arati ceremony would especially provide light to various parts of the Deity when the priest would wave the lamp in front of it.
 Some of the older temples in India are still like this today.